Todd Gurley: Atlanta Falcons

-2020 season

-On April 6, 2020, Gurley signed a one-year, $5.5 million contract with the Atlanta Falcons.
+On April 6, 2020, Gurley signed a one-year, $5.5 million contract with the Falcons.
 The deal included a $2 million signing bonus, as well as $500,000 in incentives if he has 13 touchdowns or 1,000 rushing yards.

-Gurley made his Falcons debut in Week 1 against the Seattle Seahawks.
+Gurley made his Falcons debut in Week 1 against the Seahawks.
 During the game, Gurley rushed 14 times for 56 yards and his first rushing touchdown as a Falcon in the 38–25 loss.
-In Week 4 against the Green Bay Packers, he had 16 carries for 57 rushing yards and two rushing touchdowns in the 30–16 loss.
+In Week 4 against the Packers, he had 16 carries for 57 rushing yards and two rushing touchdowns in the 30–16 loss.

-In Week 5 against the Carolina Panthers, Gurley recorded 150 yards from scrimmage and a rushing touchdown during the 23–16 loss.
-In Week 7 against the Detroit Lions, he had 23 carries for 63 rushing yards and two rushing touchdowns in the 23–22 loss.
+In Week 5 against the Panthers, Gurley recorded 150 yards from scrimmage and a rushing touchdown during the 23–16 loss.
+In Week 7 against the Lions, he had 23 carries for 63 rushing yards and two rushing touchdowns in the 23–22 loss.
 His second rushing touchdown was particularly notable.
 The Falcons were trailing 16–14 late in the fourth quarter while driving.
 The Falcons were able to get into a position to run out most of the clock and kick a potential game-winning field goal.
 However, Gurley was given the ball and tried to stop crossing the goal line.
 However, he scored a touchdown with 1:04 remaining to give the Lions a chance to get the football back and win the game, which they did.
 Overall, Gurley finished the 2020 season with 195 carries for 678 rushing yards and nine rushing touchdowns to go along with 25 receptions for 164 receiving yards.
 Throughout the season, Gurley shared backfield carries with Brian Hill and Ito Smith.

-Retirement

 After not playing in 2021, Gurley confirmed in an October 2022 interview that he was finished playing professional football.